facu96molina/the-c-programming-language-kr2nd-solutions/README.md

 # the-c-programming-language-kr2nd-solutions
-Solutions for The C Programming Language Book (2nd Edition) by Brian Kernighan and Dennis Ritchie
+Solutions for The C Programming Language Book (2nd Edition) by Brian Kernighan and Dennis Ritchie.